tonyseel/blog.hatkit.com/_posts/advertorial/2017-03-25-become-maths-whiz.md

 ## Math Pólya’s way

-For many reasons, not the least of which is that Pólya died in 1985, you will meet him as I did – through his wildly successful <a href="http://math.hawaii.edu/home/pdf/putnam/PolyaHowToSolveIt.pdf" target="_blank">'How to Solve It'</a>
+For many reasons, not the least of which is that Pólya <a href="http://articles.latimes.com/1985-09-08/news/mn-2892_1_polya-george-mathematician" target="_blank">died</a> in 1985, you will meet him as I did – through his wildly successful <a href="http://math.hawaii.edu/home/pdf/putnam/PolyaHowToSolveIt.pdf" target="_blank">'How to Solve It'</a>

 Penned in 1945, this book went on to sell over one million copies and was translated into 17 languages.